cheriangeorge/MAD2/Week1.md

   - Don't use coersion in production code - creates confusion
   - console.log('3' == 3) outputs true
   - Use Strict equality **===** to avoid coersion.
 Safer to use for comparisons.
+### Scoping
+* Hoisting - It is a Javascript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 ### Strings
 * Strings usually use UTF-16 encoding
 * Functions like length can give surprising results on non-ASCII strings